ZupIT/beagle-docs/content/en/android/customization/custom-beagle-activity.md

 You can watch the state and treat the errors from **`onServerDrivenContainerStateChanged()`**

 You can observe a server-driven activity status and handle errors using the function [`onServerDrivenContainerStateChanged()`]({{< ref path="/android/customization/loading-and-errors-treatment" lang="pt" >}}).
-This function has as parameter that indicates the status of a server-driven activity, and when any error occurs, the state `ServerDrivenState.Error` will be received at this function.
+This function has as parameter that indicates the status of a server-driven activity, and when any error occurs, the state `ServerDrivenState.Error` will be received at this function:

 ```kotlin
 override fun onServerDrivenContainerStateChanged(state: ServerDrivenState) {